 Other potential barriers include the capacity of the Tribal child welfare program to support parents who are participating virtually and the availability of technology support within the Tribe to support Tribal case managers participating in virtual court hearings.
 Tribal child welfare programs are under-resourced and under-staffed in many communities across the country.
 Coordination of virtual hearings can present challenges that would not be present with in-person hearings, including coordinating with Tribal families that are involved to make sure they have access to the Internet and understand how to utilize the required technology.
 Additionally, Tribal child welfare programs may not have access to technology support or training, which can hamper the ability of Tribal case managers to participate in virtual state court hearings.
 If state courts provide help with technology, that can be helpful, but it is not available in every jurisdiction.
-Another potential barrier is adjusting to the different protocols and fee structures for participating in virtual hearings in different state jurisdictions.
-Tribal child welfare attorneys and case managers appear in state courts across the country and trying to learn and carry out the different court procedures and pay the different fees in virtual hearings can be challenging, especially with high workloads and limited Tribal resources.
-Encouraging state courts to standardize their protocols for ICWA cases could be very helpful, including options to waive fees for Tribal legal counsel or non-attorney representatives.
+Another potential barrier is adjusting to the different protocols for participating in virtual hearings in different jurisdictions.
+Tribal child welfare attorneys and case managers appear in state courts across the country and trying to learn and carry out the different court procedures in virtual hearings can be challenging, especially with high workloads and limited Tribal resources.